 “We definitely might sound a bit arrogant.
 For me, I would like Suppple to be the largest technology outfit on the African continent with a focus on social impact.
 It is a bold vision, but I believe we have what it takes,” he says over lunch at a London hotel close to the Houses of Parliament.

-Westminster is an appropriate venue for this interview as government business was one of the mainstays of GovChat.
-In short, it is a WhatsApp based API: that is, software which allows one application to communicate with another through requests and responses.
+Westminster is an appropriate venue for this interview, since government business was one of the mainstays of GovChat.
+In short, it is a WhatsApp-based application programming interface (API): that is, software that allows one application to communicate with another through requests and responses.

 Jordaan founded GovChat – with a staff of five – to connect South Africans with elusive government services.